beefoo/loc-bulk-access/README.md

 ### Chrome Installation

-1. Download the latest [Chrome extension](https://github.com/LibraryOfCongress/loc-bulk-access/releases/download/v0.0.1/loc-bulk-access-chrome-0.0.1.zip) and unzip it.
-Note: the latest and past versions of the extensions will be listed in the repository's [releases section](https://github.com/LibraryOfCongress/loc-bulk-access/releases).
+1. Download the latest Chrome extension from the repository's [releases section](https://github.com/LibraryOfCongress/loc-bulk-access/releases) and unzip it.
 2. Go to the Extensions page by entering `chrome://extensions` in a new tab.
 3. Enable Developer Mode by clicking the toggle switch next to **Developer mode**.
 4. Click the **Load unpacked** button and select the unzipped extension directory.